Analyze Statistics on Energy Use in Tucson, Arizona MSA

 Currently, eight utilities in Arizona report net metering customers.
 In 2023, Arizona Public Service Company reported the largest number of net metering customers, with 14,054 per 100,000 customers, while Tucson Electric Power reported 11,526 net metering customers per 100,000.

-In 2023, California far surpassed the other western states, with 13,483 net metering customers per 100,000.
+In 2023, California far surpassed the other Western states, with 13,483 net metering customers per 100,000.
 Arizona ranked second, with 9,462 net metering customers per 100,000, while Texas came in last.
 The number of residential net metering customers throughout the U.S. increased by 20.8% between 2022 and 2023 to 4,618,099 (EIA, Electric Power Annual 2022, Table 4.10).

 How is it measured?

-The U.S. Energy Information Administration (EIA) reports data on the average price of electricity for the U.S., the states, and utility providers.
+The U.S. Energy Information Administration (EIA) reports data on the net generation and the average price of electricity for the U.S., the states, and utility providers.
 Net metering data is reported to the EIA by each individual utility, which EIA compiles and publishes for the public.
 The EIA is the statistical and analytical agency within the U.S. Department of Energy.
 They collect, analyze, and disseminate information that covers the full spectrum of energy sources, end uses, and energy flows.
 Data is reported monthly and annually.